DexStephens/personal-dash/README.md

 To Do:

-- Update data and call google post api
+- Update local data when calling google post api
-- Remove all any types
 - Error handling for api requests
 - Check to make sure all proper use cases for types are used
-- Is project structure how I would want it to be?
 - Responsive design for mobile devices
 - Make it beautiful...